15 Best Fishing Lakes in Ohio

 According to the Ohio Department of Natural Resources, the Ohio River forms a 451-mile boundary along the southern border of the state, so there are many locations from which you could head out onto the waters.

 It is best to stay in a riverfront city like Marietta that has plenty of lodging for anglers, like the Fairfield Inn & Suites and the inexpensive Microtel Inn & Suites.
+There are also themed hotels in Marietta and great waterfront activities throughout the year, which makes the Ohio River city one of the best weekend getaways in the state.
 Cincinnati is another great base on the Ohio River, where you can find hotels at every price point.

 3. Alum Creek